HuveD/micro_roo_manager/docs/rules-sparc/rules.md

 - Incorporate user preferences into delegation context.

 ## 11. Context Awareness & Limits
-- Use focused tool calls.
-Summarize context concisely for `new_task`.
+- Use focused tool calls. **Ensure the `## CONTEXT` section in `new_task` requests is comprehensive and includes all necessary information (file paths, document links, analysis summaries, etc.) for the delegated mode.**

 ## 12. Execution Guidelines (Orchestration Focus)
 1. Understand the user's goal.